binmishr/Making-a-Command-Line-HTML-Rendering-Script-for-The-Art-of-the-Command-Line-in-R-/README.md

 - Use `alias` to create shortcuts for commonly used commands.
 For example, `alias ll='ls -latr'` creates a new alias `ll`.

-- Save aliases, shell settings, and functions you commonly use in `~/.bashrc`, and [arrange for login shells to source it](http://superuser.com/a/183980/7106).
+- Save aliases, shell settings, and functions you commonly use in `~/.bashrc`, and [arrange for login shells to source it].
 This will make your setup available in all your shell sessions.

 - Put the settings of environment variables as well as commands that should be executed when you login in `~/.bash_profile`.
 Separate configuration will be needed for shells you launch from graphical environment logins and `cron` jobs.